stymphalide/java_project/Readme.md

 Some randomly generated (or maybe prefixed levels?) path, a player has to steer through, to achieve points.

 ### Hangman
-This game can be very fun and entertainig as my experiences in French class proves.
+This game can be very fun and entertaining as my experiences in French class proves.